 11. Can vaccinated people still test positive for COVID-19?

-12. Can I “shed” or spread the virus after I receive either dose 1 or the entire vaccine?
+12. Can I contract or ‘catch’ and spread the virus after I receive either dose 1 or the entire vaccine?

 13. If someone JFGH supports refuses to be vaccinated or the vaccine is medically contraindicated, what will JFGH do?